 When an employee is terminated for cause, they are fired from their job for a specific reason, for example, being chronically late, stealing, spending too much on social media, or having a bad attitude.
 It’s important to figure out whether you were fired for cause—as opposed to being laid off—because it may determine whether you’re eligible for unemployment.
 Here's how to handle being terminated for cause.

 Wrongful termination happens when an employee is discharged from employment for illegal reasons or if company policy is violated when the employee is fired.
 If you were wrongly terminated, you may be able to appeal the decision.
 Here's how to tell if you were wrongfully terminated—and what you can do about it.

 Regardless of how you were terminated, it’s important to know your rights.
 Depending on which state you live in, whether you’re working under a contract or as an at-will employee, and how the employer typically handles terminations, your rights will vary.

 09How to Answer the Interview Question, “Why Were You Fired?”

 Getting fired isn’t the end of the world, even if it feels like it on the day you receive your termination.
 Handled correctly, it can be a minor bump in the road of your career.
 Here’s how to handle the inevitable job interview questions about your termination honestly and positively, so that you can move on to your next adventure.

 10Job Termination Questions and Answers

 What to Do When You're Fired

 Steve Jobs.
 J.K.
 Rowling.
 Walt Disney.
 Oprah.
 What do all these famous people have in common?
 They’ve all been fired.
-If you’re currently staring at your own pink slip – or anticipating one in the near future – you can take a tiny bit of comfort in knowing that you’re in illustrious company.
-But to set yourself up for a second act that’s as impressive as theirs, you need to do a little preparation.
-And that means taking a deep breath, getting yourself together, and looking at your situation.
+If you’re currently staring at your own pink slip—or anticipating one in the near future—you can take a tiny bit of comfort in knowing that you’re in illustrious company.
+To set yourself up for a second act that’s as impressive as theirs, you need to do a little preparation.
+That means taking a deep breath, getting yourself together, and looking at your situation.